Below are some useful tips to prepare for HP (now Micro Focus) QTP/UFT interview, followed by the most common QTP/UFT interview questions and answers.

 OR is like a warehouse where all the objects in a test are stored.
-OR has the list of Objects that QTP learned during the record process and the class to which they belong.
-It stores the set of properties that uniquely identifies the Object (description) and also names the object for the sake of identification in our test, based on its most prominent feature.
+OR has the list of Objects that QTP learned during the recording process and the class to which they belong.
+It stores the set of properties that uniquely identify the Object (description) and also names the object for the sake of identification in our test, based on its most prominent feature.

 16) What are the two types of repositories available, explain them?